axixkristou/agile-pheromind/01_AI-RUN/15_Optimize_Workflow_Suggestion.md

 *   **Responsible Agent:** `@workflow-optimizer-agent`.
 *   **Inputs:** English problems and analysis (Phase 2).
 *   **Actions & Tooling:**
-    1. For each identified problem, use **Sequential Thinking MCP** (English) to brainstorm solutions:
-        *   `set_goal`: "Propose optimizations for problem: [English Problem Description]."
+    1. For each identified problem, use **Sequential Thinking MCP** (English) to brainstorm solutions: Goal "Propose optimizations for: [English Problem]."
+Steps for script, agent, Scribe, or MemoryBank improvements.
+Run.
-        *   Steps: "If `01_AI-RUN/*.md` issue: Reorder/parallelize phases, add clarification, improve agent instructions, better error handling.
-If `.roomodes` agent issue: Rewrite `customInstructions` (clarity, error handling, context use), split role, add capability.
-If `.swarmConfig` Scribe issue: New `interpretationLogic` rules, robust `valueExtractors`.
-If `MemoryBank` issue: Structure changes, conceptual indexes, efficient access patterns."
-        *   `run_sequence`.
     2.  **"Chain of Thought" (English):** MCP output and agent elaboration forms English "chain of thought" for each suggestion.
-    3. Prioritize suggestions (potential impact vs. feasibility).
+    3. Prioritize suggestions (impact vs. feasibility).
 *   **Output (internal, English):** List of specific, prioritized English optimization suggestions with justifications.

 ### Phase 4: Report of Suggestions (Localized Summary) and Recording